Rajeswari-kotha/Revenue-Insights-in-Hospitality-Domain/README.md

 ## Company Background:

-AtliQ Grands owns multiple five-star hotels across India They have been in the hospitality industry for the past 20 years AtliQ Grand Owns a collection of five star hotels in Major cities such as Delhi , Mumbai, Hyderabad, Bangalore
+AtliQ Grands owns multiple five-star hotels across India They have been in the hospitality industry for the past 20 years and AtliQ Grand Owns a collection of five star hotels in Major cities such as Delhi , Mumbai, Hyderabad, Bangalore
 Hotel category are luxury/business
 Type of Rooms :Standard, Elite, Premium , Presidential.

+## Project Outcome:

+My Aim to understand the  business problems and leveraging data intelligence , i will  alSo provide a board view of Revenue growth trends, room  Optimization and Booking analysis and provide the meaningful insights and recommendations for sustanable growth